 1993–1995 University of Bonn, Student Assistant

-The World according to Kant —Things in Themselves and Appearances in Kant’s Critical Idealism, Oxford/New York: Oxford University Press (forthcoming).
+The World according to Kant —Things in Themselves and Appearances in Kant’s Critical Idealism, under contract with Oxford University Press.

 Articles and Chapters